pudly/schmopera-hugo/content/articles/if-you-like-star-wars-you-re-gonna-flip-for-opera-shouting-into-the-void.md

 Whenever I watch something like _Star Wars_ - epic tales that unfold in a fantastical world, making nods to Greek heroes and other well-loved story tropes - I'm always struck by the similarities to opera. _The Lord of the Rings_, _A Song of Ice and Fire_, the Marvel and DC universes, they all have the scope and narrative - sometimes even the leitmotifs - that so often come with opera, particularly major works like Wagner's _Ring Cycle_.

 And as I'm sat pondering all those similarities, I get miffed.
+I guess it's because I wish opera got such a broadly enthusiastic response.
+When